PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   Represents a cache that can be part of :class:`ServerPool`.

+  .. method:: PacketCache:dump(fname)

+    .. versionadded:: 1.3.1

+    Dump a summary of the cache entries to a file.

+    :param str fname: The path to a file where the cache summary should be dumped.
+Note that if the target file already exists, it will not be overwritten.

   .. method:: PacketCache:expunge(n)

     Remove entries from the cache, leaving at most ``n`` entries